 Our future efforts include adapting our system to functional applications such as privacy protected surveillance.
 We plan to demonstrate the usefulness of our system in urban spaces to limit the focal plane to public areas, e.g., the sidewalks, while blurring more distant private areas like the interior of homes.
-Current urban surveillance networks are augmented with real-time recognition algorithms to detect illegal activity.
+Current urban surveillance networks are augmented with realtime recognition algorithms to detect illegal activity.
 When illegal activity is detected, our system could provide more information to law enforcement by removing the DoF effect using the stored disparity map stream for subsequent scene reconstruction.
 We can also leverage future gains in ubiquitous computing to produce a truly mobile platform which utilizes, for example, two camera phones for producing DSLR quality imagery.
+On the algorithm side, instead of performing a straight forward high-pass Gaussian filter to acquire high frequency information in the image, we can also perform other sophisticated frequency decomposition method such as wavelet transform.

-7 Acknowledgement
+9 Acknowledgement